yajra/laravel-datatables-docs/html-builder.md

 # Html Builder

-Datatables has a built-in html builder that you can use to automatically generate your table mark-up and javascripts declarations.
+DataTables has a built-in html builder that you can use to automatically generate your table mark-up and javascripts declarations.

 <a name="dependency-injection"></a>
 ## Html Builder via Dependency Injection